ibm-cloud-docs/event-notifications/en-monitor.md

 ### ibm_eventnotifications_sms_total
 {: ibm_eventnotifications_sms_total}

 Total number of SMS units sent.
-That is, the number for which the user will be charged.
+That is, the number for which the user is charged.

 | Metadata   | Description |
 |-------------|-------------|